 Major Pain ...aka H Love... whose motto and blog are Keep On Keeping On.
 She tells us: I spent my time growing up between Florida and Washington State,

-never one of them.
+enjoying the beauty of both places!
+I am a small town girl who loves to compete (with myself) and try new things.
+I have always loved sports, but running was never one of them.
 I played basketball at the community college level and then finished my schooling at Washington State University!
 Go Cougs!
 In 2009 another mom asked me tobe on a 100K relay team to run the last leg....4.3 miles!
 What?
 It was a huge challenge.
 After running those 4.3 miles I was HOOKED!
 Those 4.3 miles , led to 13.1 and recently 26.2!
 Being part of NUUN Platuun is a huge gift and I still can't believe I am going to be part of HOOD to COAST!
 I am a mom of three amazng kids (10, 8 & 5) who inspire me daily!
 I am blessed with a hard working hubby that makes me laugh and supports me in all I do.

 gulf of mexico and warm sunshine!
 I try to enjoy the moments I am given and always looks for ways to inspire and connect with others!
 Can't wait to "bring it" with this amazing group of women!
 Go NUUN Platuun!
 Hoo- Rah!!